History of Catalan: 18th century to the present: France

 Official Decree Prohibiting the Catalan Language in France.

-After the Treaty of the Pyrenees, a royal decree by Louis XIV of France on April 2, 1700 prohibited the use of the Catalan language in present-day Northern Catalonia.
+After the Treaty of the Pyrenees, a royal decree by Louis XIV of France on 2 April 1700 prohibited the use of the Catalan language in present-day Northern Catalonia.
 The decree forbade use in any official document, under the threat of being invalidated.

 Shortly after the French Revolution, the French First Republic prohibited official use of, and enacted discriminating policies against, the nonstandard languages of France (patois), such as Catalan, Breton, Occitan, Flemish, and Basque.

 The deliberate process of eradicating non-French vernaculars in modern France and dismissing them as mere local and often strictly oral dialects was formalized with Abbé Grégoire's Report on the necessity and means to annihilate the patois and to universalize the use of the French language, which he presented on June 4, 1794 to the National Convention; thereafter, all languages other than French were officially banned in the administration and schools for the sake of linguistically uniting post-Bastille Day France.

-To date, the French government continues its policy of recognizing French as the country's only official language.
-Nevertheless, on 10 December 2007, the General Council of the Pyrénées-Orientales recognized Catalan as one of its official languages in Article 1 (a) of its Charte en faveur du Catalan and sought to promote it in public life and education.
+To date, the French government continues its policy of recognising French as the country's only official language.
+Nevertheless, on 10 December 2007, the General Council of the Pyrénées-Orientales recognised Catalan as one of its official languages in Article 1 (a) of its Charte en faveur du Catalan and sought to promote it in public life and education.

 Article 1: "The General Council of Pyrénées-Orientales officially recognizes, along with the French language, Catalan as a language of the department."

 ("Le Conseil Général des Pyrénées-Orientales reconnaît officiellement, au côté de la langue française, le catalan comme langue du département)."